Western Sahara: Dispute

 Western Sahara was partitioned between Morocco and Mauritania in April 1976, with Morocco acquiring the northern two-thirds of the territory.
 When Mauritania, under pressure from Polisario guerrillas, abandoned all claims to its portion in August 1979, Morocco moved to occupy that sector shortly thereafter and has since asserted administrative control over the whole territory.
 The official Moroccan government name for Western Sahara is the "Southern Provinces", consisting of the Río de Oro and Saguia el-Hamra regions.

-The portion not under the occupation of the Moroccan government is the area that lies between the border wall and the actual border with Algeria.
+The portion not under the occupation of the Moroccan government is the area that lies between the border wall and the actual border with Algeria and Mauritania.
 The Polisario Front claims to run this as the Free Zone on behalf of the SADR.
 The area is patrolled by Polisario forces, and access is restricted, even among Sahrawis, due to the harsh climate of the Sahara, the military conflict and the abundance of land mines.
 Landmine Action UK undertook preliminary survey work by visiting the Polisario-controlled area of Western Sahara in October 2005 and February–March 2006.
 A field assessment in the vicinity of Bir Lahlou, Tifariti and the berms revealed that the densest concentrations of mines are in front of the berms.
 Mines were laid in zigzags up to one meter apart, and in some parts of the berms, there are three rows of mines.
 There are also berms in the Moroccan-occupied zone, around Dakhla and stretching from Boujdour, including Smara on the Moroccan border.
 Mine-laying was not restricted to the vicinity of the berms though, as towns throughout the Polisario-controlled areas, such as Bir Lehlou and Tifariti, are ringed by mines laid by Moroccan forces.

 Despite this, the area is traveled and inhabited by many Sahrawi nomads from the Tindouf refugee camps of Algeria and the Sahrawi communities in Mauritania.
 United Nations MINURSO forces are also present in the area.
 The UN forces oversee the cease-fire between Polisario and Morocco agreed upon in the 1991 Settlement Plan.